 If you’re thinking of working with a VA (virtual assistant) it’s a great sign.
 Usually, it means you’re getting too busy to handle everything yourself.
 Many mompreneurs need assistance at some time during their start-up and growth phases of business.
 Virtual assistants can help you become more profitable in the time you are willing to devote to the business.
 After all, juggling the needs of our families WHILE running our business operations often ‘takes a village’!

 I have had the pleasure of working with virtual assistants, contractors, and many other helpers throughout the first years of launching my business and these are the lessons I’ve learned to avoid mishaps, miscommunication, and breakdowns.

-What entrepreneurs need to do better to avoid breakdowns, mishaps, and miscommunication with VA’s:
+The following 9 tips help entrepreneurs avoid breakdowns, mishaps, and miscommunication with VA’s

 Postpone emotional responses and ask questions first.